Start Planning

 Paths to a University Degree

-There are three main paths you can take to ultimately get into a university in the state of Arizona: students can work toward guaranteeing their admission, they can work to gain admission by being a well-rounded student or they can begin at a community college.
+There are two main paths you can take to ultimately get into a university in the state of Arizona: students can work to gain admission by being a well-rounded student or they can begin at a community college.
 Each path accommodates and considers different kinds of students and educational experiences.
 College awaits, no matter which road you take!

-Sometimes, students don’t meet the requirements for assured admission.
-In fact, most students don’t meet all of these requirements — and it’s not an issue.
-These students are reviewed in a different process called comprehensive admission.
+At the University of Arizona, student admission applications are reviewed through a process called holistic review.
 This is a complete look at the whole student, which means it is often better to have a well-rounded experience in high school.
 Below you will find some insights into the areas upon which you may be evaluated for admission.
-All students are also evaluated using some of this information for university merit-based scholarships.
+These same factors are also evaluated when the student is being considered for university merit-based scholarships.

 - Tests: Arizona universities do not require students to take standardized tests like the SAT or ACT.
 If a student chooses to submit official SAT/ACT scores, they may be used to clear course deficiencies or assist with class placement.